RV-NewCodes/llm-analysis-tds-project-2/README.md

 - **Data visualization**: Generating charts, narratives, and presentations

 The system receives quiz URLs via a REST API, navigates through multiple quiz pages, solves each task using LLM-powered reasoning and specialized tools, and submits answers back to the evaluation server.
+Based on template from saivijayragav/LLM-Analysis-TDS-Project-2, customized for IITM TDS Project-2.

 ## 🏗️ Architecture